 “The organization is overflowing with caring, intentional staff members and it is joyful to simply be on the farm surrounded by them.” – Shana Wallace, Summer 2015

 The Urban Adamah Fellowship educational curriculum is taught by in-house staff and an extraordinary group of visiting scholars and practitioners.
 They come from a range of backgrounds, and together bring amazing perspective, diversity and richness to the Urban Adamah Fellowship experience.
 The individuals below serve as regular teachers in the Fellowship.

-Arielle Cohen is a professional hospice chaplain in the East Bay who also likes to work at farmers markets.
+Arielle Cohen is a professional hospice chaplain in the East Bay.
 She completed four units of Clinical Pastoral Education at UCSF Medical Center and spent a year training on the Palliative Care Service also at UCSF.
-Arielle earned a Masters in Divinity from the Pacific School of Religion and spent two years studying at The Jewish Theological Seminary in New York City.
-A long-time Buddhist practitioner, she is endorsed through Spirit Rock Buddhist Meditation Center and completed the Sati Center Training for Buddhist Chaplaincy.
+Arielle earned a Masters in Divinity from the Graduate Theological Union and spent two years studying at The Jewish Theological Seminary in New York City.
+A long-time Buddhist practitioner, she is ordained as a Buddhist Reverend through Insight Meditation Center, endorsed through Spirit Rock Buddhist Meditation Center and completed the Sati Center Training for Buddhist Chaplaincy.
 Arielle studied Non-Violent Communication with Bay NVC and loves teaching NVC to the fellows.

-Adam Berman, Urban Adamah’s Executive Director, and Casey Yurow, our Director of Education, teach the core Jewish Curriculum in the Urban Adamah Fellowship.
-In addition, the following individuals ocassionally serve as adjunct faculty.
+Adam Berman, Urban Adamah’s Executive Director, and Ariela Ronay-Jinich, our Director of Youth and Family Programs, teach the core Jewish Curriculum in the Urban Adamah Fellowship.
+In addition, the following individuals occasionally serve as adjunct faculty.